 Wearing glasses can improve the visual clarity your child enjoys, but it’s due to the vision correction offered by the lenses rather than any physical change to their eyes.

-Climbing, bouncing, running, and morekids sure know how to have fun.
 Active kids need glasses that can handle the bumps, drops, and crashes that come along with childhood.
 Look for spring hinges, rugged materials like plastic or memory metals, and shatterproof polycarbonate lenses.
-EasyTwist frames can handle rough treatmentthey’re made from a special metal alloy that’s rugged enough to bend and twist, and then springs back into place.
-Rugged frames from Oakley are durable enough to handle whatever your kid can dish out.
-They feature non-slip contact points, so no matter how much running and jumping is on the schedule, these glasses are ready for the ride.
+EasyTwist frames can handle rough treatment—they’re made from a special metal alloy that’s tough enough to bend and twist, and then springs back into place.
+Frames from Oakley are another good option, as they feature non-slip contact points, so no matter how much running and jumping are on the schedule, these glasses are ready for the ride.

 A common frustration for parents is a child’s misplaced eyeglasses.
 If your kid can’t seem to keep track of anything, then get a few pairs of inexpensive glasses.
 A lower price doesn’t mean you’re skimping on quality.
 Pez eyewear kids’ glasses are ruggedly constructed, so when you finally find the missing ones (in the dog’s bed, under the couch cushion, or in the bottom of the laundry basket) they’re ready to go again.